J. Jobe and Marguerite Jacqmin Soffa Lecture

 About the lecture

 Marguerite Jacqmin Soffa ’46 established this fund to support an annual public lecture on a contemporary issue of global significance by a distinguished woman in international public life.
-The lecture is sponsored by the International Division, with current co-sponsors including the Human Rights Program, Global Legal Studies Center, and the Latin American, Caribbean, and Iberian Studies Program.
+The lecture is sponsored by the International Division, with current co-sponsors including the Human Rights Program, Global Legal Studies Center, Center for South Asia, and 4W Initiative.

 Past speakers